thu-uav/VolleyBots/README.md

 ## 📚 Citation

-Please cite [our paper](https://arxiv.org/abs/2502.01932) if you find our work useful:
+Please cite our paper if you find this testbed useful:

 ```bibtex
 @misc{xu2025volleybotstestbedmultidronevolleyball,